cjgammon/SnapSVG-Animator/SampleCreateJSPlatform/README.txt

 =================

 The downloaded package contains an sample implementation of a custom platform 'SampleCreateJSPlatform'.
 This sample platform outputs to CreateJS.
-This sample can refered by developers to add support for custom platforms of their choice.
+This sample can referred by developers to add support for custom platforms of their choice.

 It has following contents:

-- Plugin : Contains C/C++ source along with the Visual Studio 2012 project and the XCode 5.0.2 projects for the plugin.
+- Plugin : Contains C/C++ source along with the Visual Studio 2012 project and the XCode 4.5.2 projects for the plugin.
 - EclipseProject - Contains an Eclipse project that can be used to generate the final platform ZXP.
 - Runtime - Contains a sample runtime that makes use of the 'CreateJS' runtime.
 - SampleCreateJSPlatform.zxp - This is the final custom platform package that can be installed using 'Adobe Extension Manager CC'.